kudulab/docker-hexo-dojo/README.md

  * provide docker image build rake task
  * provide release and publish rake tasks
 Those rake tasks are used in `ci.gocd.yaml` file.

+### TODO
+Avoid using Chefide.
+Create a private ideide with AI-Traders:
+ * rubygems cache
+ * gems preinstalled
+ * docker-registry and mirror configured